cvs-health/testilo/README.md

 When a user invokes `score` in this example, the `call` module:
 - gets the scoring module `sp25a` from its JSON file `sp25a.json` in the `process.env.SCOREPROCDIR` directory
-- gets the reports from the `process.env.REPORTDIR_RAW` directory
+- gets the reports from the r`raw` subdirectory of the `process.env.REPORTDIR` directory
-- writes the scored reports to the `process.env.REPORTDIR__SCORED` directory
+- writes the scored reports to the `scored` subdirectory of the `process.env.REPORTDIR` directory

 The optional third argument to call (`75` in this example) is a report selector.
-Without the argument, `call` gets all the reports in the `process.env.REPORTDIR_RAW` directory.
+Without the argument, `call` gets all the reports in the `raw` subdirectory.
 With the argument, `call` gets only those reports whose names begin with the argument string.

 ### Validation